mcampos1/Terraform-Associate-Notes/Read, Generate, Modify Configurations.md

 The type argument in a variable block allows you to restrict the type of value that will be accepted as the value for a variable.

-If not type constraint is set then a value of any type is accepted.
+If no type constraint is set then a value of any type is accepted.

     variable "image_id"{
       type = string